 It’s a bird!
 It’s a plane!
 No, it’s Super—wait—nevermind, it’s definitely a bird.
 Soar through the skies with your very own warbird for a mount in The Falconeer.
-You can explore the vast ocean landscape of The Great Ursee right now on Xbox Series X/S, Xbox One, and PC.
+You can explore the vast ocean landscape of The Great Ursee right now on Xbox Series X/S, Xbox One, PC and Google Stadia.

 The Falconeer Details